Malaria vaccine development

 Tracking the global malaria vaccine portfolio

-The WHO Initiative for Vaccine Research (IVR) tracks all clinical and advanced preclinical malaria vaccine projects activity in spreadsheets, updates of which are posted on the IVR web pages.
-These spreadsheets are known as the WHO Rainbow Tables, and are compiled with help from funders, sponsors and investigators around the world.
-A review of malaria vaccine clinical projects based on the Rainbow Table was published in the Malaria Journal in January 2012.
+The WHO Initiative for Vaccine Research (IVR) tracks all clinical and advanced preclinical malaria vaccine projects activity in spreadsheets; updates are posted on the IVR web pages.
+These spreadsheets are known as the WHO Rainbow Tables and are compiled with help from funders, sponsors and investigators around the world.

 Providing a forum for malaria vaccine stakeholders